clamstew/jods/docs/docs/about.md

 ## History 📜

 jods was created by [clamstew](https://github.com/clamstew) in early 2025.
-What began as a name registration on npm quickly evolved into a full-featured reactive state library incorporating ideas from various state management approaches:
+What began as a name registration on npm (😅) quickly evolved into a full-featured reactive state library incorporating ideas from various state management approaches (🤯):

 - 🔄 The proxy-based reactivity from Vue
 - 🧠 The simplicity of Zustand's API